thompsonsed/pycoalescence/docs/_build/html/_sources/necsim/program_listing_file_necsim_README.md.rst.txt

    13. the minimum number of species known to exist.
 (Currently has no effect).
    14. (and onwards) speciation rates to apply after simulation.

    In this set up, the map config file contains a file on each line, with tab separation between the different variables.
-The "ref" flag contains the object type, followed by all other parameters.
+The "ref" flag contains the object type, followed by all other current_metacommunity_parameters.
 An example is given below.

    ref=sample_grid path=/path/to/file  x=100   y=200   mask=/path/to/mask
    ref=fine_map    path=/path/to/file  x=100   y=200   x_off=10    y_off=20